yassinecc/articles/articleStripe.md

 * A **charge** is a transaction record for an amount to be debited from a given credit card.

-* A **token**: this is essentially a representation of your credit card with its information encoded by Stripe using your publishable key.
+* A **token** is essentially a representation of your credit card with its information encoded by Stripe using your publishable key.
 It can only be used once and will be disabled after payment is done.

 * A **customer** is the holder of one or multiple means of payment e.g. sources.